Rubick-dev/hello-world/README.md

-# hello-world
+# Hello-World

-my first repository
-I am 40 years old and embarking on a career change from IT recruitment to Digial IT professional!
+### Introduction
+My first repository - this was part of the TeamTreehouse course of work to learn git and github.

+### The Code / tools used:
+1. gitbash for windows
+2. github

+### Versions
+1.0 - Just a ReadMe file to push to the repository through the command line of my local pc.

+Rubick-dev